The tower is blocking him.

 - Obvious in Deadly Towers.
 The game uses an isometric perspective, but hitboxes surround entire sprites.
 Many sprites are much taller than they are wide, resulting in hits registered (on both enemies and the player character) even when, logically, no contact should have been made.

 - The Digipen Game Perspective is all about this.
-You can switch from 3D to 2D modes, and you can walk from one wall to another in 2D mode.
+You can switch from controlling the camera to controlling a character from a 2D platformer, and you can walk from one wall to another in 2D mode.

 - Many, many Super Mario World hacks come under this if they use graphics not meant for 2D platformers (like isometric ones or three quarters view ones from games like Seiken Densetsu 3).
 Good luck figuring out where the floor is solid and where it isn't in levels like Dark Castle or Dragon's cave in Brutal Mario for instance.
 Or which bosses are foreground and which are background in the same game.